TheMrityunjayPathak/SQLforDataScience/README.md

 ````

 3. Follow along with the Notebook and run the code in SQL Enviroment to explore the concepts and examples.

+## How To

+1. Download the [Parch and Posey](https://github.com/TheMrityunjayPathak/SQLforDataScience/blob/main/Parch%20and%20Posey.sql) SQL File

+2. Go to an online SQL Compiler, such as [SQLiteOnline](https://sqliteonline.com/).

+3. Import the Parch and Posey.sql file and run the queries to practice SQL concepts.

 ## Contributions